What is a generic medicinal product?

 - The manufacturing process may be different.

-- For example, it is allowed that the generic drug is a tablet and the originator is a capsule.
+- For example, it is allowed that the generic medicinal product is a tablet and the originator is a capsule.

-- However, for each generic drug, as for the originator, the complete pharmaceutical quality documentation must be submitted.
+- However, for each generic medicinal product, as for the originator, the complete pharmaceutical quality documentation must be submitted.
 In this respect, there is no difference between originator and generic product.

 - if the results of the bioequivalence study are within the specified limits,